focusOtter/cross-post-backend/notes/index.md

 This can basically be split up into 5 main parts:

-0. Calling a Lambda from a GitHub action
+0. Calling a Lambda from a GitHub action✅
-1. Getting the markdown file
+1. Getting the markdown file✅
 2. Transforming the markdown file
 3. Cross posting to the relevant platforms
 4. Sending a notification that the files were cross posted